-After he graduated he returned to Texas and began farming and stock-raising.
+After he graduated, he returned to Texas and began farming and stock-raising.
 When the Civil War broke out, he volunteered in the Confederate Army as a private in Colonel Benjamin Terry’s Texas Rangers.
 However, only after a month, he was appointed Adjutant of the Fifteenth Texas Infantry and remained in the Trans-Mississippi Department throughout the war.
 He saw service in Texas, Arkansas, Louisiana, and Indian Territory.
 In 1863, he was appointed Adjutant-General of a brigade.

-In 1879, Jones was appointed as the Adjutant-General of the State of Texas.
+In 1879, Jones was appointed Adjutant-General of the State of Texas.
 While serving as adjutant general and still commanding the Frontier Battalion of the Texas Rangers, he died of natural causes in Austin on July 19, 1881.
 He is buried in Oakwood Cemetery.

 John B. Jones is a member of the Texas Ranger Hall of Fame.